sreckojovancevic/Project-Genesis/Readme2.0.md

 **SAIP is protocol-agnostic** — it works as a single header (`SAIP:`) and can be applied to HTTP, SMTP, and other header-based protocols.

+### The DKIM Analogy

+If **DKIM** is a cryptographic signature for email *messages* (proving a domain takes responsibility), then **SAIP** is a cryptographic signature for **agents and bots** — a simpler, lighter, and more broadly applicable approach to verifying the identity of automated clients.

+### Relationship to RFC 9421 (HTTP Message Signatures)

+RFC 9421 signs **what an agent says** — the HTTP message, headers, and body.
+SAIP establishes **who is knocking** — the identity of the agent itself.

+These are complementary, not competing:

+> RFC 9421 is the **notarized statement**.
+> SAIP is the **identity card**.

+SAIP operates as the missing identity layer *beneath* RFC 9421 — first establishing who the agent is, then letting RFC 9421 verify message integrity.
+No conflict, full interoperability.

 ### Key Pillars

 - **Vendor-Verified:** Developers register with a Trusted Authority to receive a Master Key.